Blackfeet Nation Off Reservation Bison Hunt

 Remember, this is an exercise of off-reservation aboriginal hunting rights that reflects upon the Blackfeet Nation and other tribes.
 All Blackfeet tribal bison hunters must read and be familiar with the Blackfeet off-reservation bison hunting orientation materials and agree to abide by Blackfeet fish and wildlife regulations governing the bison hunt.
 Although, we will strive to have Blackfeet Game Wardens present to enforce tribal laws, any time you are on Forest Service lands you are subject to numerous special regulations related to the Yellowstone Bison hunt.
 For example, tribal hunters have been cited for shooting across public roads, riding a snowmobile upon roads closed to snowmobiles, driving off established Forest Service roads, etc. It pays to stop by the local Forest Service office to obtain accurate maps and to find out what special regulations are in place where you may be hunting to avoid problems.
 Please hunt in an ethical way and abide by all Tribal, state and federal regulations governing hunting, camping, and any other activities you are engaged in while hunting in the Yellowstone area.

-Law Enforcement may move shooting first light to 6:30 AM, so, be aware of this when going down.
-Currently it's 7:00 AM.
+The Law Enforcement may move shooting first light to 6:30 AM, so be aware of this when going down.

 Blackfeet hunters who plan on using snowmobiles in the West Yellowstone area must purchase a Trail Pass for groomed trail access.
 The cost is $20 and the pass is good for 2 years.
 Trail Passes are available at the Chamber of Commerce (406) 646-7701, Corner Cenex (406) 646-7632, or Yellowstone Artic Yamaha (406) 646-9636.
 Hunting without a Trail Pass will result in a citation.
 Additional legal information regarding the Trail Pass can be obtained by calling Zack Zipfel at (406) 44-2551.